Optogenetics: Technique

-Technical challenges
+Technical challenges and limitations

 Selective expression

 One of the main problems of optogenetics is that not all the cells in question may express the microbial opsin gene at the same level.
 Thus, even illumination with a defined light intensity will have variable effects on individual cells.
-Optogenetic stimulation of neurons in the brain is even less controlled as the light intensity drops exponentially from the light source (e.g. implanted optical fiber).

-It remains difficult to target opsin to defined subcellular compartments, e.g. the plasma membrane, synaptic vesicles, or mitochondria.
+Optogenetic stimulation of neurons in the brain is less controlled as the light intensity drops from the light source.
+Due to this, it remains difficult to target opsin to defined subcellular compartments.
 Restricting the opsin to specific regions of the plasma membrane such as dendrites, somata or axon terminals provides a more robust understanding of neuronal circuitry.

 Mathematical modelling shows that selective expression of opsin in specific cell types can dramatically alter the dynamical behavior of the neural circuitry.
 In particular, optogenetic stimulation that preferentially targets inhibitory cells can transform the excitability of the neural tissue, affecting non-transfected neurons as well.

 Kinetics and synchronization

 The original channelrhodopsin-2 was slower closing than typical cation channels of cortical neurons, leading to prolonged depolarization and calcium influx.

-A difference between natural spike patterns and optogenetic activation is that pulsed light stimulation produces synchronous activation of expressing neurons, which removes the possibility of sequential activity in the stimulated population.
-Therefore, it is difficult to understand how the cells in the population affected communicate with one another or how their phasic properties of activation relate to circuit function.
+Furthermore, differences between natural spike and optogenetic activation patterns synchronously activate expressing neurons with pulsed light simulation, removing the possibility of sequential activity in the stimulated population.
+This not only makes it difficult to understand how the affected cells communicate with one another, but how their phasic properties of activation relate to circuit function.

-Optogenetic activation has been combined with functional magnetic resonance imaging (ofMRI) to elucidate the connectome, a thorough map of the brain's neural connections.
+To overcome these challenges, optogenetic activation has been combined with functional magnetic resonance imaging (fMRI) to elucidate the connectome, a thorough map of the brain's neural connections.
 Precisely timed optogenetic activation is used to calibrate the delayed hemodynamic signal (BOLD) fMRI is based on.